 Hand sanitiser continues to be available at the door of the church and inside the church for use by the congregation and also on the platform for use by the ministers and others handling objects others may also touch.
 There will continue to be a strong emphasis in messaging on doing this

-The use of separate lecterns will be dispensed with from 25th July but there is a request for readers to sanitise their hands before approaching the lectern.
+The use of separate lecterns has ceased, but there is a request for readers to sanitise their hands before approaching the lectern.

-Cleaning is reduced to door handles and key touchpoints only, (not every pew) once a day and on Sunday after each service only (dispensing with the 2pm clean on Sundays), except following notification of a suspected or confirmed case of Covid-19 in the building when closing for 3 days may be a preferable option.
+Cleaning is reduced to door handles and key touchpoints only, (not every pew) once a day; except following notification of a suspected or confirmed case of Covid-19 in the building when closing for 3 days may be a preferable option.

 Live-streaming the Parish Communion and other services.

 For the foreseeable future, the live-streaming of Parish Communion services to our YouTube channel will continue

 PCC plans to give thought to how live-streaming can become more purposeful as a means of reaching people not currently engaging with worship in church.
 This could include:

 – providing more information and “marketing” of the existence of the livestream